samstarling/phantomvis/README.md

 this project, it's really just an example.
 You could use whatever you like to serve up slides, because the `capturer` just points at URLs.

+The included server gives some very simple examples of how you might consume APIs in order to provide dynamic data in your RadioVIS slides.

 #### capturer

 Captures the slide template you make, and uses PhantomJS to render them as